tschutter/emacs.d/README.rst

     ============= ======
     Key Sequence  Action
     ============= ======
-    C-c C-v       Run pycheck on current buffer
+    C-c >         Shift lines in region 4 columns to the right C-c <         Shift lines in region 4 columns to the left C-c C-v       Run pycheck on current buffer
     C-c h         Lookup symbol in the Python HTML indexes C-x p l       Load ropemacs